SAP-archive/smb-eats-integration/README.md

 Check this blog if you need explanations on [Setting up Communication Management in SAP S/4HANA Cloud](https://blogs.sap.com/2017/11/09/setting-up-communication-management-in-sap-s4hana-cloud/)
 ##### SAP Business ByDesign
 In order to get the required OData APIs ready to be consumed please follow the blog [SAP Business ByDesign – OData API Examples](https://blogs.sap.com/2019/02/27/sap-business-bydesign-api-usage-samples/) providing a full set of custom OData APIs ready to be downloaded and imported into ByDesign, we have used some the provided APIs in our prototype.
+##### SAP Business One
+In the case of SAP Business One we are consuming the OData v4 APIs provided by SAP Business One Service Layer.
+There is no preconfiguration required in order to access the APIs, just make sure the corresponding ports are open.
 #### 2. Download the provided Integration Package
  Download the provided Integration Package:
  - For SAP S/4 HANA Cloud: S4Eats.zip file from the [cpi-flows github folder](https://github.com/SAP-samples/smb-eats-integration/tree/master/cpi-flows)
- - For SAP Business ByDesign: SMBEats.zip file from the [cpi-flows github folder](https://github.com/SAP-samples/smb-eats-integration/tree/master/cpi-flows)
+ - For SAP Business ByDesign and SAP Business One: SMBEats.zip file from the [cpi-flows github folder](https://github.com/SAP-samples/smb-eats-integration/tree/master/cpi-flows)
 #### 3. Connect to your SAP BTP Integration Tenant and import the provided Integration Package.
 Follow this [documentation](https://help.sap.com/viewer/368c481cd6954bdfa5d0435479fd4eaf/Cloud/en-US/b6a1a6169ab145aa8d647b2e21c54194.html) if you need help on how to import a CPI package;</br>
 In both cases (SMBEats and S4Eats) you should get a package containing 3 flows:</br>